sobjornstad/dreamdir/README.md

 Those are the ones that involved both trains and travel, but what about the ones that involve trains but *not* travel?
 With a moderate input size such as this one, we could manually take the set difference, but that would be stupid when we have the `-v` option:

-    $ dr find $(dr filename-display tagged Tags train | dr winnow -v tagged Tags travel) 30 matches: [225, 269, 276, 308, 416, 420, 456, 514, 563, 612, 668, 681, \
+    $ dr filename-display tagged Tags train | dr winnow -v tagged Tags travel | dr act find 30 matches: [225, 269, 276, 308, 416, 420, 456, 514, 563, 612, 668, 681, \
                  709, 725, 774, 779, 801, 878, 923, 976, 981, 1005, 1044, \
                  1080, 1162, 1182, 1191, 1210, 1213, 1216]

-If we want to check that we got the right result, we can always use the outer `dr find` with more arguments to create an OR condition and confirm that this is the same as the original:
+If we want to check that we got the right result, we might want to OR two AND conditions together and confirm that we get the original values.
+We can do this using our shell’s command substitution, taking advantage of the fact that a list of filenames is a valid search expression:

     $ dr find $(dr filename-display tagged Tags train | dr winnow -v tagged Tags travel) \
               $(dr filename-display tagged Tags train | dr winnow tagged Tags travel)